 Tanzanite Buying and the Four Cs

-The IGS tanzanite value listing has price guidelines for top color tanzanite.
+The IGS tanzanite value listing has price guidelines for top-color tanzanite.

 Zoisite with trace vanadium content heats at a relatively low temperature to produce gem-quality tanzanite, from purple to blue.
 Rarely, some stones found on the surface already show these colors.
 These occur due to natural heating by the Sun.
-Fortunately, heat treatment is stable and requires no further care.

-Because of its original use as an inexpensive replacement for sapphire, the top desired color is a slightly violet blue.
+Because of its original use as an inexpensive replacement for sapphire, the most desired color is a slightly violet blue.
 In these cases, the slight violet hue imparts a depth and warmth to the stone.